What Is a Goldendoodle Mixed With? Explained

 Characteristics Inherited from Golden Retrievers

 Goldendoodles inherit a host of wonderful traits from their Golden Retriever parent.
 One of the most prominent characteristics is their friendly and affectionate demeanor.
-These dogs are known for their strong human connection, making them a joy to have around families and children.
+These dogs are very popular and sought after for their strong human connection, making them a joy to have around families and children.
 Their loyalty is unmatched, often forming deep bonds with their families and showing a protective nature.

 Another trait that Goldendoodles inherit from Golden Retrievers is their high energy levels and playful nature.
 These dogs love to play fetch, run around, and engage in various activities that keep them active and entertained.
 Their gundog ancestry also contributes to their strong retrieving instincts, making games like fetch a favorite pastime.